 Herbal teas like ginger, peppermint, and chamomile all help to soothe a sore or upset stomach.
 Ginger ale can also help to soothe a stomachache and club soda can neutralize stomach acid and encourage gas pressure relief.

 How can I cleanse my stomach and intestines naturally?

 Healthy digestive systems are essential to keep us feeling fit, active, and in control of our life.
 It’s never fun to feel like food is the enemy or to experience discomfort throughout the day.
-Whether you are fighting through chronic digestive issues or if you are just looking to keep yourself flushed and in full health, these herbals teas are just the ticket.
+Whether you are fighting through chronic digestive issues or just looking to keep yourself flushed and in full health, these herbal teas are just the ticket.